 The Case Management Office helps students find the right resources when they are facing a crisis.

 The Student Counselling Centre (SCC) provides free counselling and mental health support to University of Manitoba, English Language Centre and International College of Manitoba (ICM) students.

 The Sexual Violence Resource Centre provides support, resources, information and referral services for any student, faculty or staff member who has been affected by sexual violence.

-STATIS, or Student/Staff Threat Assessment Triage, Intervention, and Support, is a diverse team of professionals commited to promoting a safe and respectful work and learning environment for the campus community.
+STATIS is a diverse team of professionals committed to promoting a safe and respectful work and learning environment for the campus community.

-This department ensures a safe environment in which members of the UM community can live, work, study, and enjoy life.
+This department ensures a safe environment in which members of the UM community can live, work, study and enjoy life at UM.

-All governing documents at the UM can be found here.
+All governing documents at UM can be found here.

 Marini, Z. (2013, November 6).
-Reduce confrontation in your classroom.
-How to cultivate civility.
+Reduce confrontation in your classroom: How to cultivate civility.
 University Affairs.
-Retrieved from http://www.universityaffairs.ca/career-advice/career-advice-article/reduce-confrontation-in-your-classroom/